Find free Yuma County public records today using this streamlined resource.

 Those who got divorced and need a copy of their decree should reach out directly to the court where the divorce took place.

-Birth Certificate requests in Yuma County can be made in person or via mail, by anyone who meets the eligibility requirements.
-Interested citizens can reach out to the Vital Records department within the Yuma County Public Health Services District and order birth and death certificate certified copies.15
+Birth Certificate requests in Yuma County can be made in person or via mail by anyone who meets the eligibility requirements.
+Interested citizens can reach out to the Vital Records Department within the Yuma County Public Health Services District and order birth and death certificate certified copies.16

 The copies cost $20 and take about 3 business days to be delivered.